NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 This is consistent with the fact that GPUs will take the same amount of time to run any number of threads less than what it's capable of.
 In other words, small discretizations don't saturate the GPU and thus will all run in the same amount of time while the error decreases as the coarse discretization increases.
 For a spectrum of fine discretizations, the efficiency of the simulation is nearly independent of them.

-// TODO: add discussion about the best combination of coarse and fine discretizations
-#figure(
-  caption: [The efficiency of the simulation when run on a single GPU, characterized by the product of its error and runtime.
-This efficiency depends both on the coarse (left) and fine (right) discretizations.], image(
-    "images/benchmarks/efficiency_gpu.png",
-    width: 85%
-  )
-) <plt:bench_gpu>

 @plt:bench_distributed shows how the runtime depends on the coarse and fine discretizations when using the distributed implementaion presented in this work.
 The overall behavior of these distributed results matches those of only using a single, local GPU.